File format: JSON

 A courier brings data from an external system to Amperity.

 A courier must specify the location of the JSON file, and then define how that file is to be pulled to Amperity.
-This is done using a combination of configuration blocks:

-1. Load settings
+1. File settings

-Load settings
+File settings

 Feeds

-A feed defines how data should be loaded into a domain table, including specifying which columns are required and which columns should be associated with a semantic tag that indicates that column contains customer profile (PII) and transactions data.
+A feed defines how to load data into a domain table, including specifying required columns and columns with semantic tags for customer profile (PII) or transactions data.

 Important